 About higher and degree apprenticeships

-The University is on the Apprenticeship of Apprenticeship Training Providers and offers higher and degree level apprenticeships.
+The University is on the Apprenticeship Provider and Assessment Register (APAR) and offers higher and degree level apprenticeships.

-These programmes are developed in partnership with employers to improve the knowledge and skills of their workforce and address organisational needs.
+Apprenticeship standards are developed by the Institute for Apprenticeships and Technical Education (IfATE) in partnership with employers to improve workforce knowledge and skills and to address organisational needs.

 Levels

-Higher and degree apprenticeships at the University are available at levels 5 to 7.
+Higher and degree apprenticeship programmes at the University are available at levels 5 to 7.
 Level 5 is equivalent to a higher education certificate/ diploma or a foundation degree, level 6 is equivalent to a bachelor’s degree, and level 7 is equivalent to a master’s degree.
-A number of our apprenticeship programmes are integrated also include the award of a University of Leeds degree.
+A number of our apprenticeship programmes are integrated and also include the award of a University of Leeds degree.

 Standards